Australian National University: Drill Hall Gallery

 The Drill Hall Gallery is housed a drill hall dating from the 1940s, for use in training soldiers for the Second World War, and as base for 3rd Battalion, Werriwa Regiment.
 The interior was remodelled to create an art gallery in 1984, and in 2004 the building was heritage-listed.
 Temporary exhibitions of the national collection were held in the hall while the National Gallery of Australia was being built.
 ANU took over the hall in 1992 to exhibit its own collection of artworks, and also as a venue for temporary exhibitions.

 There are four separate exhibition spaces, which provide the venues not only for exhibitions developed by or in collaboration with the university, but also to accompany major conferences and public events.
 The venue hosts both national and international exhibitions.
-Sidney Nolan's panorama, Riverbend, which comprises nine panels, ís on permanent display at the Drill Hall Gallery.
+Sidney Nolan's panorama, Riverbend, which comprises nine panels, is on permanent display at the Drill Hall Gallery.